Blosc/python-caterva/ANNOUNCE.rst

-# Announcing python-caterva 0.5.1
+# Announcing python-caterva 0.5.2

 ## What is new?

-In this release the `setup.py` has been updated and a `pyproject.toml` has been added.
+In this release a dependencies installation issue has been fixed.

 For more info, you can have a look at the release notes in: